kyma-project/kyma/docs/application-connector/03-07-application-connector-certificates.md

   global.applicationConnectorCaKey: "{BASE64_ENCODED_PRIVATE_KEY}"
 ```

->**NOTE:** For the Application Connector to use provided key and certificate, both values need to be specified.
-In case any of the values are missing or is incorrect, the new certificate and key pair will be generated.
+>**NOTE:** To use a custom certificate and key, you must provide both values through overrides.
+If either the certificate or key is incorrect or isn't provided, a new certificate and key pair is generated.

 >**TIP:** To learn more about how to use overrides in Kyma, see the following documents:
 >* [Helm overrides for Kyma installation](/root/kyma/#configuration-helm-overrides-for-kyma-installation)